cryptomator/docs/source/desktop/adding-vaults.rst

 Create a New Vault
 ------------------

-If you chose to create a new vault, the wizard will guide you through a simple 5 step vault creation process.
+If you chose to create a new vault, the wizard will guide you through a simple 5-step vault creation process.

 .. _desktop/adding-vaults/1.-choose-a-name: